rpgarner/u2_lesson_intro_to_state/README.md

 For more on functional components/React Hooks, and the new associated React APIs: [React Hooks](https://reactjs.org/docs/hooks-intro.html)

-Utilizing hooks helps us a developers to speed up development by writing less code.
+Utilizing hooks helps us as developers to speed up development by writing less code.

 ## Migrating to Hooks

-Let's browse through the files provided, you'll notice most of the files are using the `class` declaration. `Class` components make us write a lot of unecessary boilerplate code just to get started, luckily for us the React team has been hard at work and gave us the `hooks` library allowing us to use only functional components to build our apps.
+Let's browse through the files provided, you'll notice most of the files are using the `class` declaration. `Class` components make us write a lot of unecessary boilerplate code just to get started, lucky for us the dark overlords over at Facebook (React) have been hard at work and gave us the `hooks` library.
+This allows us to use only functional components to build our apps.
+Don't be afraid! ...Of the hooks, anyway.

 Open your `TodoList.js` file and you'll see the following: